snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/dbt/using-dbt/index.md

 ![](images/Screenshot-2021-11-15-at-20.15.28.png)

-In the first step, you can provide the data model name, a description, and the owner(s) of the data model that will be alerted in case of failure and finally select the engine that should run your datamodel (DBT in this case):
+In the first step, you can provide the data model name, a description, and the owner(s) of the data model that will be alerted in case of failure and finally select the engine and version that should run your datamodel (DBT in this case):

 ![](images/data-model-create-step-1.png)